 Knowing what to prioritize

-In a bustling non-stop environment, knowing what to prioritize can be a challenge and having these skills is a must...
+In a bustling non-stop environment, knowing what to prioritize can be a challenge, but this is one of the most crucial qualities of a good dispatcher.
 A unique combination of instinct and organization can help dispatchers with their jobs immensely.

 The ability to multitask